Shivi2599/Projects/Air Quality/ReadMe.md

 Over the past 15 years, New York City has seen a gradual improvement in air quality, with levels of PM2.5 and NO₂ steadily declining.
 In 2008, the average PM2.5 concentration hovered around 11 µg/m³; today, it stands closer to 7.92 µg/m³, marking a 35.44% drop.
 Nitrogen dioxide (NO₂), another harmful pollutant, has also seen a consistent decrease, thanks in part to environmental regulations and cleaner energy initiatives.

 Below is the overview page from the Power BI dashboard.
 More examples are included throughout the report.
+The entire interactive dashboard can be downloaded [here](https://github.com/Shivi2599/Projects/blob/main/Air%20Quality/Air%20Quality%20Index.pbix).

 <img width="1270" height="719" alt="Screenshot 2025-08-14 152050" src="https://github.com/user-attachments/assets/dfde8d13-767d-4ad4-accd-77daf91e1cdd" />

 But while the skies may be clearer, the health data tells a more complicated story.